Campaign Platform

 Public Safety

-One of the primary responsibilities of local government is to provide for the safety of its citizens.
-Grandville has a long history of supporting its police and fire departments.
-We should continue this support by ensuring these departments receive the funding they need to employ the necessary personnel and purchase the necessary equipment to keep our community safe.
-The City should engage in responsible capital improvement planning to ensure it has a plan to provide the necessary funding for this.
-We should communicate with the Kent County Sheriff, Kent County Emergency Management, and public safety departments with neighboring communities to foster a better relationship and cohesive plan to respond to regional emergencies.
+A core responsibility of local government is ensuring the safety of its residents.
+Grandville has a strong tradition of supporting its police and fire departments, and that commitment must continue.
+We need to provide these departments with the funding required to hire qualified personnel and invest in the equipment necessary to protect our community.
+The City should engage in responsible capital improvement planning to ensure long-term, sustainable funding for public safety needs.
+Additionally, we should strengthen collaboration with the Kent County Sheriff’s Office, Kent County Emergency Management, and neighboring public safety departments to build strong relationships and coordinate effective responses to regional emergencies.

 Fiscal Responsibility